gonzalesgustavo/Gen10-Generator/README.md

 Gen10-Generator is a project specific package for the AnubisBaseAPI.
 It generates Routes (Module/Controller) which must be registered manually as of version 1.0.

+NOTE:!
+Does not cache if you run the gen10 your model is recreated same as the controller.
+In the pipeline to be added later.

 ## Setup
 ---